-At the start of the TLS handshaking process, the client sending the TLS Client Hello indicates the hostname it is attempting to connect to by providing the server hostname as the content of the SNI field.
-The Security Gateway matches this hostname against the Subject Alternative Names found in the certificate presented as content of the certificate presented by the responding host in the TLS Server Hello.
-This verification process occurrs before the server can actually send data to the client.
-The Security Gateway keeps a cache about the result of this verification process in order to save CPU cycles, traffic, and connection initialization latency if subsequent TLS connections are requested to the same destination site.
+At the start of the TLS handshaking process, the client sending the TLS Client Hello message indicates the hostname it is attempting to connect to by providing the server hostname as the content of the SNI field.
+The Security Gateway performs a probing operation which verifies that the hostname matches against the Subject Alternative Names found in the certificate presented by the responding host in the TLS Server Hello message.
+This verification process occurs before the server can actually send data to the client.
+The Security Gateway keeps a cache about the result of this verification process in order to save CPU cycles, traffic, and connection initialization latency of subsequent TLS connections are requested to the same destination site.

 Why is this important for the matching of the HTTPS Inspection policy?